dbarzin/mercator/docs/queries.md

 OUTPUT graph
 ```

-Maps applications with high confidentiality requirements (levels 3 and 4) along with their infrastructure dependencies.
+Cartography of applications with high confidentiality requirements (levels 3 and 4), with their infrastructure dependencies.

 ### Servers without an SSL certificate